 They came to protest the planned removal of a statue of Robert E. Lee in one of our city parks.

 I’m part of the Charlottesville Clergy Collective, a group of faith leaders who have been meeting to discuss racial issues in our community.
 With the announcement by the Klan rally, the faith leaders decided to organize a response.

 Since then, I’ve been pondering about how God is at work in a world that is filled with discord, strife, and violence.

 What Is the kingdom of God Like?

 Jesus’ parable of the mustard seed in Mark 4:30-32 came to mind.
 This parable comes in the midst of Jesus explaining what the kingdom of God is like — it’s like a tiny seed that grows into a large bush that gives shelter to birds.

 It’s a familiar parable.
 Many have interpreted it along these lines: God can make small things into big things.

 However, according to Pliny the Elder, the mustard plant is such a fast-growing plant that “once sown, it is scarcely possible to get the place free of it, as the seed when it falls germinates at once.”

-In other words, the mustard plant is a weed like kudzu.
+In other words, the mustard plant is basically a weed, like kudzu.